neilsf/xcb-ext-joystick/README.md

-# XC=BASIC Joystick extension
+# xcb-ext-sprite

-This extension provides convenience functions to query the state of joysticks.
-Requires XC=BASIC version 2.2 or higher.
+XC=BASIC extension for convenient sprite programming.
+Compatible with XC=BASIC v2.2 or higher.
+[Click here to learn about XC=BASIC](https://xc-basic.net)

-## Usage
+# Usage

-Copy this directory to your project path and include the file `joystick.bas` on the top of your program:
+Include the file `xcb-ext-joystick.bas` in the top of your program:

-	include "path/to/joystick.bas"
+    include "path/to/xcb-ext-joystick.bas"

+That's it, you can now use all the symbols defined by this extension.
+Avoid naming collisions by not defining symbols starting with `joy_` in your program.

+# Examples

+Please refer to the file `examples/joystick_test.bas` for an example.

 ## Constants defined by this extension